 - Personality: If you’re writing a history text, the style should be without any discernible personality.
 But in creative writing, readers connect with prose that shows style and personality.
 Does your writing match your personality?
 Does it take on a new persona, depending on what you’re writing?
 Ask some friends if they detect your personality in your prose.

 - Emotion: Many creative works are emotional.
 Horror stories often have a scary or brooding tone.
 Romance can range from passionate to humorous.
-Does the emotional tone of your voice match the emotional tone of the content?
+Does the emotional tone of your voice match the emotional tone of your work?

 The best way to develop your writing style is to simply pay attention.
 Examine other writers’ voices as well as your own.
 Ask challenging questions about style, put some effort into crafting a voice that is identifiable, and keep writing!